 The significance of loss run reports in the insurance industry:

-What exactly are loss run reports?
+What exactly do loss run reports entail?

 In simple words, loss run reports are the history of the applicant’s insurance claims activity throughout the duration of the policy.
 Insurance companies keep a track of each claim of the clients and how effectively those claims were settled down.